North-West Eifuku Champagne Vent

-In 1990 there was published a Japanese research paper about discovery of unusual hydrothermal vents in Okinawa Through – there deep under the water formed bubbles of liquid carbon dioxide.
+In 1990 there was published a Japanese research paper about the discovery of unusual hydrothermal vents in Okinawa Through – there deep under the water formed bubbles of liquid carbon dioxide.

 There were explored several active geothermal fields around the submarine NW Eifuku volcano, but the most exotic one had numerous soapy bubbles rising from it and thus this field was called "Champagne".